0cjs/sedoc/ee/tools/build-tech.md

 Signal and Power Routing, Bypass Caps
 --------------------------------------

+For routing issues, the clock frequencies themselves are not of interest: the frequency implied by the rise time is.
+A clock signal with a 1 ns rise time has the same routing/coupling/RF issues whether it's running at 10 MHz or 100 kHz.

+When talking about frequencies, the clock frequency itself is generally not of interest: the rise time

 On an IC, all pins that source current must draw the current from the Vcc pin; all pins that sink current must sink it to the GND pin.
 The route between these two should be as short as possible.